Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Experiment Details

 \subsection{Some Unsuccessful Attempts}

 As a straightforward implementation of the Bayes-Adaptive RL policy gradient in \eqref{eq_bayes_gradient}, we explored using value ensembles to estimate the posterior-weighted value $\EE_{\mathcal{M}\sim p(\mathcal{M}| h_t)}[Q^{\pi_\theta}_\mathcal{M}(s_t, a_t)]$.
 Specifically, we trained an ensemble of state-action value functions to capture epistemic uncertainty.
-We experimented with two approaches to constructing the ensemble: (1) fine-tuning multiple linear value heads on disjoint data subsets, each paired with chain-of-thought (CoT) trajectories and outcome rewards; and (2) applying Bayesian LoRA in a way similar to \cite{wang2024blob}.
-However, both methods failed to effectively capture epistemic uncertainty, likely because different ensembles still share a large fraction of parameters.
+We experimented with two approaches to constructing the ensemble: (1) fine-tuning multiple linear value heads on disjoint data subsets, each paired with chain-of-thought (CoT) trajectories and outcome rewards; and (2) applying Bayesian LoRA.
+However, both methods failed to effectively capture epistemic uncertainty, likely because they fine-tune only a small subset of LLM parameters, which is insufficient to fully represent the uncertainty.
 While maintaining independent value models may better capture this uncertainty, doing so incurs substantial computational cost.
 We leave the development of more efficient implementations to future work.